 No, people who have kleptomania aren’t inherently dangerous.
 However, the disorder can place people in confrontational situations, which could be dangerous.
 Kleptomania is an impulse control disorder that involves a desire to steal objects or money, even if the person does not want or need them.

 In most cases, people who have kleptomania will attempt to avoid confrontation or violence and are not a significant threat to other people.
 The act of theft typically only puts the person who is stealing in harm’s way.
 However, if the theft is seen and confronted, the person who has kleptomania could become defensive.
-Allowing someone who has kleptomania to continue stealing things is not a practical approach to this mental health disorder.
-Kleptomania can be treated with therapy and certain medications.

 No. There is a difference between a disease and a disorder.
 According to the British Medical Journal, diseases are the pathophysiological response to certain factors.
 Disorders are the disease’s disruption to the normal function of the body.